-Come help us propagate herbs and learn how to root softwood cuttings of chocolate mint, lavender, spearmint, and Saint John’s wort.
+Come help us propagate herbs and learn how to root softwood cuttings of chocolate mint, lavender, spearmint, bee balm, hairy mountain mint, French tarragon, and Saint John’s wort.
 We will cover how to make propagation soil mix, set up a propagation station, and care for cuttings while they root.
 Each person gets to take home 2 potted cuttings of their choice!
-We can host up to 20 people at a time, so please RSVP using this form to reserve your spot.

 What to Wear/Bring: